-Performance Assessment and Hydrologic Modeling of reconstructed watersheds and reclamation strategies.
+Performance Assessment and Hydrologic Modeling of reconstructed watersheds and reclamation strategies (Completed)

 This research project aims at developing a framework to help understand the dynamics of the hydrologic processes that are dominant on the reconstructed watersheds as a result of different reclamation strategies.
 The overall goal of the intended framework is to help the oil sands mining industry as well as the regulators develop, adopt, and enforce a sustainable reclamation strategy.
 Such a strategy requires a comprehensive understanding of both short-term and long-term evolution of reclaimed watersheds.
 Since 1999, the oil sands mining industry has launched an extensive monitoring program installed on experimental covers in Northern Alberta, Canada.
 The sizable amount of meteorological, hydrological, hydrogeological, and ecological data collected, although apparently useful and desirable, can lead to paralysis of analysis in the absence of a framework that guides all stakeholders through the decision-making process.